Months of warning signs before storage problems took down ATO

 The outage in February this year followed remedial work on the cables.
 When replacing a cable, a data card attached to the SAN was dislodged, which then replicated the series of problems encountered in December.

-The report reveals that in designing the Sydney SAN “there was a relative focus on performance”, with some built-in resilience and monitoring features not enabled.
+The report reveals that in designing the Sydney SAN “there was a relative focus on performance”, including not catering for greater than single drive failure or single cage failure, and some built-in resilience and monitoring features were not enabled.

 The report makes 14 recommendations, including boosting the ATO’s “IT capability pertaining to infrastructure design and implementation planning (particularly relating to resilience and availability)”.